jlink-blog/jlink-blog.github.io/_drafts/2024-09-13-next-gen-pbt.md

 ## Next Generation Property-Based Testing

-For me the core of PBT boils down to two things:
+For me the core idea of PBT boils down to two things:

 - Define a property with constraints and invariants.
 - Exercise and evaluate the property by generating inputs that comply with the constraints.

-The standard way is to (pseudo)-randomly generate inputs, run the property, and shrink the input when the property fails.
+The standard way is to generate (pseudo)-random inputs, run the property, and shrink the input when the property fails.

-There are many more ways you can make use of this core, though.
+There are many more ways you can make use of the core idea, though.
-Some ideas:
+For example:

-- Generate all inputs exhaustively, if possible.
+- Generate all possible inputs exhaustively, if possible.
+  For combinatorial reasons this is only feasible for small input domains;
+  but when it is possible, it can be a powerful way to ensure correctness.
   Jqwik 1 already has that capability.

 - Guide your random generation by external criteria, e.g. code coverage.
-  One can also use these criteria to guide the shrinking process.
+  A few PBT libraries offer this approach.
+  Some studies suggest that this can be a good way to find bugs in fewer tries than by going random only.

 - Generate "growing" inputs until the property fails or a threshold is reached.
   This idea is not new, some libs use it as a replacement for random generation.
+  In my opinion, it is a useful approach when combined with other ideas.

-- Generate only typical edge cases plus a small number of random ones in-between edge cases.
+- Generate only edge cases plus a small number of random ones in-between edge cases.
-  This is a good way to test the boundaries of your system.
+  This is what you would expect from handwritten test cases, but automated.

 - Generate inputs based on a domain model (e.g. describing relations and constraints) or a specification.
-    - Use those inputs to test implementation
+    - Use those inputs to test the implementation.
     - Use those inputs to test the model itself by displaying generated instantiations of the model.
       This could be helpful in the realm of domain-driven design.

-- When you have a failing property, analyse it by collecting additional information from the falsified samples:
+- Analyse a failing property by collecting additional information from the falsified samples:
-     - Collect all falsified and satisfied samples and find common laws, eg: "p1 > 100 always fails"
+     - Detect common laws across failing and succeeding samples, eg: "p1 > 100 always fails"
      - Start from failing sample and vary on parts of the input to find parameters that are not related to the failure.

 - Validate a property statistically, e.g. by requiring a certain percentage of successful runs.
   This is especially useful when you have non-deterministic systems like many machine learning applications.

-- Use a combination of growing inputs and edge cases to (semi-)automatically test-drive a feature.
+- Automate part of the test-driving process through a combination of growing inputs and edge cases.
-  Since this feels like a more crazy idea, I will show you how it could work in the next section.
+  This is a more crazy idea, and I will show you how it could work in the next section.

-## Automated Test-Driven Development
+## Semi-Automated Test-Driven Development

 I'll guide you through the steps of test-driving a simple FizzBuzz implementation using the proof-of-concept of Jqwik 2 and a class `TDD` that serves as an API to the TDD process.
+It's using a combination of generate growing input data and using edge cases.

-The code can be run as a JUnit Jupiter test method or a jqwik example method.
+Imaging the code to be run as a JUnit Jupiter test method or a jqwik example method.

 ### Step 1